Project Straw: Reusable Stainless Steel Straws

 Simple tips are a great way to start your green living journey!

 I tried out the straws myself and they are fantastic!
 I usually prefer glass straws because I like to see the liquid go up my straw, but the downside to glass is that it’s breakable.
 These stainless steel straws won’t break, and are easy to carry around in the bag.
 Not only that, there’s no metallic taste when you’re drinking through it.
-I like to drink carbonated water from my soda stream with a drop of lemon or lime essential oil for flavouring.
+I like to drink carbonated water from my soda stream with a splash of lemon juice.
 It tastes great with these straws!
 The straws also come in different widths, so they can fit a variety of straw cups.
 I was excited to see that one of the straws I got fit perfectly in my ecojarz mason jar lid attachment.

 Project Straw is one of my Favourite Green Things for 2018, and so they are also doing a GIVEAWAY!